xterm-x11/docs/themes.md

 Under construction.

-refer to the configuration procedure page
+Refer to the configuration procedure page.

 Too much work, but in theory the format for listing themes could be:
 ```